flectra-hq/documentation-user/livechat/livechat.rst

 In practice, the conversations initiated by the visitors will appear in the Discuss module and will also pop up as a direct message.
-Therefore, inquiries can be answered wherever you are in Odoo.
+Therefore, inquiries can be answered wherever you are in Flectra.

 If there several operators in charge of a channel, the system will dispatch sessions randomly between them.